 We personally decided on two dates a month, the specific dates marked on the calendar.
 I am responsible for the first date of the month, and my husband for the second.
 For my date, I have to plan a babysitter (aka family to swop babysitting service with), where we will go or what we will do.
 We absolutely love the Entertainer App for fun and discounted ideas on dates.
 (2 for the price of 1 deals!
 CURRENT SALE)

-I still remember the first date I went on this year.
+Oh, I still remember the first date I went on this year.
 I bought a dress.
-I wore high heels.
+Even wore high heels.
 I took my time to finish my make up (because our babysitter friend arrived early) and prepared my mind for dating my husband.
 We wanted to fall in love again.
 I wanted him to be captivated.
 Enamored.

 We have since tried new places we have never been before (yes, sometimes discussed totally bringing the kids here), gone for breakfasts, lunches, and dinners depending on …well…life, had a whole evening playing arcade games, sat in total silence at the beach, breathing… Other times we have laughed so much at the ridiculous place we have chosen, and once, our date included hotel room-service and a bed… But most of all, we have (decided and learned to) fall in love again.